rossmawd/react-template/README.md

 # Unit Testing - Jest

 Run `npm run jest` in your console to run the unit tests in watch mode.
-You can see a simple example test in [`App.test.tsx`](./src/App.test.tsx).
+You can see 2 simple example tests in [`App.test.tsx`](./src/App.test.tsx).
 The ['React Testing Library'](https://testing-library.com/docs/react-testing-library/intro/) comes pre-installed, and I highly recommend it.

+Jest is set up to work with TypeScript via the [ts-jest](https://kulshekhar.github.io/ts-jest/) pre-processor (which allows features such as type checking in your tests).
+You can see this package has configuration in the `jest.config.js` file (which sets the 'preset' property to `ts-jest`).

 # e2e Testing - Cypress

 For end-to-end testing I've installed Cypress.
-Please see a simple example in ['app.cy.ts'](./cypress//e2e/app.cy.ts).
+Please see a simple example test in ['app.cy.ts'](./cypress//e2e/app.cy.ts).

 You can run the Cypress tests with `npm run cypress`.

-The Cypress tests are not currently run automatically before pushing to a remote repo, so make sure to run them yourself before you deploy your app.
+The Cypress tests are not currently running automatically before pushing to a remote repo, so make sure to run them yourself before you deploy your app.

 # linting